GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 ![Usage_schema](doc/images/pre-processing-environment-architecture.png)

-The architecture is composed from 4 pseudo-independent modules:
+As detalied earlier, this environment is inteded to work with time-series dataframes build either from **position** (3D) or **orientation** (quaternions) sensors.
+The architecture is composed from 4 pseudo-independent modules and each one perfmors a specific pre-processing operation; those layers are:

 - Interleaved dataframe
 - Image builder